 Two major life events have inspired my path to bodywork:

 That question began to be answered when my left hip began to ache and become so weak it was unable to bear my weight.
 Terrified and confused I naturally went to: my doctor.
 Who didn't know and sent me to another doctor...and another...and another.
-Hundreds of dollars in co-pays and several tests, X-rays, and scans later I was told by an orthopedic surgeon that I simply had arthritis in my hip and I should stop running and take 800 milligrams of ibuprofen every day for the rest of my life.
+Hundreds of dollars in co-pays and several tests, X-rays, and scans later I was told by an orthopedic surgeon that I simply had arthritis in my hip, I should stop running, and I needed to take 800 milligrams of ibuprofen every day for the rest of my life.
 I WAS 34 YEARS OLD!
 Instinctively knowing that could not possibly be right, I sought out a massage therapist I had seen years before.
 In one session he'd alleviated so much of my discomfort I could begin to hold myself up again.
 After 3 sessions my pain was nearly gone.
 I WANTED TO BE ABLE TO DO THIS TOO!
 So I registered for massage therapy school and found the love of my life: BODYWORK!

 As Dr. Rolf was coming to the end of her life she was asked what she would do if she had more time.
 Her answer was "explore movement."
 Integrated bodies move better...and differently.
 They recruit the musculo-skeletal system more evenly and with less effort...thus reducing strain and joint imbalance.
 They are graceful and harmonized.
 In order to get a more complete understanding of movement and how to advise my clients on using and maintaining their new bodies, I am also a Certified Yoga Instructor and avid Yoga and Pilates student.

 I pride myself on treating each client as the individual they are.
 It's important we work together to uncover your unique challenges and I will tailor our time together to meet your specific goals and needs.